 Announcements

-"Share Time" Did everyone enjoy the Share Time refreshments for March & April Communion Sunday after church?
-Would you like to continue having Share Time on Communion Sundays?
+"Share Time"--Next Sunday, May 5th is Share Time!
 There will be a sign-up sheet for Holy Cross members to volunteer and donate to Share Time.
 We will need different volunteers for the first Sunday of every month.
 Contact Natalie for more information.

-North Stockton Mercy Pedalers We continue to go out on Wednesdays, Thursdays, and Fridays to serve the unsheltered community.
-We are in need of men’s clothing, small packets of wipes, and hot chocolate.
+North Stockton Mercy Pedalers--We continue to go out on Wednesdays, Thursdays, and Fridays to serve the unsheltered community.
+We need men’s clothing, small packets of wipes, and hot chocolate.
 Do you like to bake?
 We always need weekly bakers to make cookies, muffins, and treats to pass out.
-You can also donate to our ministry on the church website, or putting something in the offering plate marked for us.
+For treat information please contact Sham Sealey at 209-479-4981 or Rita Steele at 858-414-3020.
+You can also donate to our ministry on the church website, or putting something in the offering plate marked for Mercy Pedalers.
+Thank your Holy Cross for your continued support.
+Rita Steele, chairperson.

 EASTER CAMP 2023